sqlpowered/sqlpowered_bootstrap/README.md

 }
 ```

-Once bootstrap is fully functional we can look to create a compiler to make this easier:
+Once "bootstrap" is fully functional we can look to create a compiler to make this easier:
 ```json
 {
     "select" :[